cnvrg/recommenders_blueprint/README_training.md

    * Use the Try it Live section with a relevant user ID to check the model's predictions.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 A custom model and an API endpoint, which can recommend similar items to customers according to their behaviors, have now been trained and deployed.

-Click [here](link) for detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/recommenders-blueprint).